 Creating Joy in the User Experience

 Consider any recent user experience or user interface design article.
+An example.
 What elements are present?
 Perhaps they include design theory, typography, grids.
 Or phases: user research, ideation, prototyping.
-An example.
 Or user feedback, A/B testing.
-Such as this article.
 Or perhaps you read more broad articles such as designing for children, Not an area I know much about, but I suspect knowing more about design for the young will help with design for adults and the elderly.
 This seems a good introduction. or design as governance.
 Design as governance: this is insightful.
 What’s missing in all of them?

 The actual experience of using the interface.